Building Beamo - fully managed digital signage for local businesses

 How I worked

-The product design started with the service model itself, not the website.
-I mapped the end-to-end customer journey, from first contact to installation to the ongoing update cycle, and identified every point where the customer might need to do something technical.
+The design started with the service model, not the interface.
+I mapped the end-to-end customer journey from first contact through to the first content update, identifying every step where a client might need to do something technical.
 The goal was to eliminate all of them.

-I spoke with local business owners early and informally, across cafes and gyms, to understand how they currently manage their in-store screens and what their actual pain points were.
-The consistent finding: they weren't looking for a tool to manage content themselves.
+I spoke with local business owners informally - across cafes and gyms - to understand their actual pain points.
+The consistent finding wasn't that existing tools were hard to use.
+It was that owners didn't want to use any tool at all.
 They wanted someone else to handle it entirely.

 Outcome